Biden’s Promise: America is Back(wards)

 Now, we forward ourselves to November 2020.
 The Trump administration has given a good cover to the incoming Democratic administration.
 Considered putatively wicked, all that follows the orange ogre will be good.
 In introducing some of his key appointments, Biden’s crusted choices stood to attention like storm troopers-elect, an effect helped by face masks, solemn lighting, and their sense of wonder.
 “America is back,” declared Biden.
 A collective global shudder could be felt.
 The Beltway establishment, mocked by Obama’s Deputy National Security Adviser Ben Rhodes as “the Blob,” had returned.

-In the cast are such figures from the past as former Deputy Secretary of State and former Deputy National Security Adviser, Tony Blinken.
+In the cast are such figures from the past as former Deputy Secretary of State and former Deputy National Security Adviser, Antony Blinken.
 He will serve as Secretary of State.
 National Security adviser: former Hillary Clinton aide and senior adviser Jake Sullivan.
 Director of National Intelligence: Avril Haines (“a reliable expert leading our intelligence community,” remarked CNN’s unflinching militarist Samantha Vinograd of CNN, herself another former Obama stable hand from the National Security Council).
 Secretary of Defence: most probably Michèle Flournoy, former Under Secretary of Defence for Policy.

 Blinken, it should be remembered, was the one who encouraged Biden to embrace the antediluvian, near-criminal project of partitioning Iraq.
 This does not worry The Guardian, which praises his “urbane bilingual charm” which will be indispensable in “soothing the frayed nerves of western allies, reassuring them that the US is back as a conventional team player.”
 He is a “born internationalist” who likes soccer and played a weekly game with US officials, diplomats and journalists before joining the Obama administration.